 Conductor, Beginning String Ensemble

 Joan Doike directed orchestras in the HYS program for fourteen years prior to moving to Indiana.
 While in Indiana, she taught at the Indiana University Jacobs School of Music Pre-College String Academy.
-Ms. Doike currently teaches the HYS Beginning Strings class, gives private violin lessons, and teaches in a special program called Kalikolehua – El Sistema Hawaii.
+Ms. Doike currently teaches the HYS Beginning String Ensemble, and gives private lessons.
 As a student, Ms. Doike was a violinist in HYS while at Kaimuki Intermediate and Kalani High schools and she continued on to receive her Bachelor of Music degree from the University of Hawaii.
 Her two daughters, niece and nephew are also HYS alumni and are currently pursuing bachelor’s degrees in music.